kclim1/notes-app/README.md

 6. http://localhost:3000 will direct you to the index page.

 ## Usage
 To try out the realtime collaboration and the CRUD features of this app, I suggest you create at least 2 accounts.
 Then login to those accounts via 2 separate browsers. **I highly suggest using incognito.** Create a note from either account.
 The note cannot be shared until after it has been created.
 Then click "View Note" and you'll see a share button on the bottom right of the text area.
 Now simply add in a valid email.
 Once it's shared, you may need to refresh your dashboard for the note to appear.
-Once it does, feel free to place them side by side and start typing away to experience realtime collaboration.
-Once you're done with that you can delete the note and it'll be removed from both users' dashboard.
+Once it does, feel free to place them side by side and start typing away to collaborate in realtime.
+Once you're done with that you can delete the note and it'll be removed from both users' dashboard. **Note that you have to create a note first before you can share**

 ## Project Structure
 ```bash